 Jagged Intelligence and Enterprise AI

-AI is advancing unevenly, and that unevenness is beginning to shape enterprise architecture
+AI is advancing unevenly, and that unevenness is beginning to shape enterprise architectures

-Original Pangeanic analysis inspired by recent reporting in The New York Times, especially Cade Metz’s article on jagged intelligence and the earlier explainer on reasoning systems by Cade Metz and Dylan Freedman.
-This piece extends those ideas through the lens of multilingual enterprise AI, AI Data Operations, smaller task-specific systems, and sovereign deployment.
+This is Pangeanic's original analysis by Manuel Herranz, CEO.
+Extending ideas on jagged intelligence and reasoning systems through the lens of multilingual enterprise AI, AI Data Operations, and sovereign deployment.

-A market shift is giving this debate unusual clarity
+A market shift is giving this debate due clarity

-Enterprise reading: the organizations that gain most from AI will rarely depend on one model alone.
-They will narrow tasks, shape data, measure performance, govern deployment, and connect several model types inside one controlled system.
+The organizations that gain the most from AI will rarely rely on a single model.
+They will narrow tasks, shape data, measure performance, govern deployment, and integrate several model types into a single controlled system.

 Intelligence appears in peaks and valleys, and that geometry helps enterprises decide where automation belongs